FreshRSS/FreshRSS/lib/marienfressinaud/lib_opml/README.md

 exchange list of feeds between feed aggregators.
 The specification is available at [opml.org](http://opml.org).

-lib\_opml has been tested with PHP 7.4, 8.0 and 8.1.
-It requires [DOMDocument](https://www.php.net/manual/book.dom.php)
+lib\_opml has been tested with PHP 7.2+.
+It requires [DOMDocument](https://www.php.net/manual/book.dom.php) to work.
-to work.

-It only supports versions 1.0 and 2.0 of OPML since these are the only published versions.
+It supports versions 1.0 and 2.0 of OPML since these are the only published versions.
 Version 1.1 is treated as version 1.0, as stated by the specification.

 It is licensed under the [MIT license](/LICENSE).